- Chart

 Disclaimers:

 This information is for informational purposes only and should not be considered investment advice.
 Past performance is not indicative of future results.
-Investment in closed-end funds involves risks, including the potential loss of principal.
-Investors should consult with a qualified financial advisor before making any investment decisions.
+Investment in closed-end funds involves risks, including the potential loss of principal and trading at a discount or premium to NAV.

 AI Summarization is directionally correct and might not be accurate.